Table of Contents

 Achieving the nirvana of reading the shoppers’ minds, needs, and demands begin with knowing and choosing the right online marketplace.
 And that’s what we’re bringing to you.

-Where to Sell Jewelry Online: Marketplaces to List Your Jewelry Products on Today
+Where to Sell Jewelry Online: 5 Jewelry Marketplaces for Your Products

 Are you a jewelry owner who wants to re-sell your authentic pre-loved jewelry collection?
 Truefacet is a second-hand luxury jewelry marketplace that provides an honest authentication process.
-You can sell it on the platform in two ways:
+You can sell it on the platform in three ways:

 - List your item

 Truefacet gets 15% of your asking price when the item gets sold; however, your inputted price is not final; the experts behind the marketplace will double-check the price to ensure fair pricing for both the seller and the buyer.
 The example below shows that for an asking price of $5000, you’ll get to earn $4250 while Truefacet will get $750.

-When you list your item on their website and a buyer purchases it, you’ll have to send the sold jewelry to Truefacet so that their in-house gemologist experts can authenticate the item including any of its associated certificate of authenticity.
+Finally, when you list your item on their website and a buyer purchases it, you have to send the sold jewelry to Truefacet so that their in-house gemologist experts can authenticate the item including any of its associated certificate of authenticity.
 When proven authentic, the item will be sent to the buyer; otherwise, it will be returned to you.

 - Use a modern-day concierge